VCE Philosophy Units 1 and 2

 Things to have a look at

-Some more detailed examples of the kinds of questions philosophers consider (but the existence of God, the moral status of abortion and the coherence of time travel are not specifically covered in the DECV course).
+Some more detailed examples of the kinds of questions philosophers consider (but the existence of God, the moral status of abortion and the coherence of time travel are not specifically covered in the VSV course).